-It is imperative that the customers are made aware of the service charges upfront and the changes in services charges Banks may take steps to ensure are implemented only with prior notice to the customers.
-For that customers are made aware of changes made in the charges, the notice to customers need not the service charges upfront and necessarily be to each individual customer, as it would be costly changes in the service charges are and impractical.
-The Working Group finds that for proper implemented only with the prior disclosure, the banks would do well to fully recognize the notice to the customers. following needs of the customers and take steps to ensure that these are met:
+It is imperative that the customers are made aware of the service charges upfront and the changes in Banks may take steps to ensure that services charges are implemented only with prior customers are made aware of the notice to the customers.
+For changes made in the service charges upfront and changes in charges, the notice to customers need not necessarily the service charges are implemented be to each individual customer, as it would be costly only with the prior notice to the and impractical.
+The Working Group finds that for customers. proper disclosure, the banks would do well to fully recognize the following needs of the customers and take steps to ensure that these are met: